Wildlife and Animals in Iceland: The Complete Guide

 Cattle in Iceland

 A less commonly seen farm animal in Iceland is the cow, but the country does have a unique breed.
-However, you might be able to spot them on a self-drive tour or by simply renting a car.
+You might be able to spot them on summer self-drive tours or by simply renting an affordable car.

 Like the horses, Icelandic cattle were brought over with Norway’s earliest settlers and have since developed unique traits.
 They are, for example, smaller than their European counterparts and very susceptible to foreign diseases.

 Unfortunately, while Icelandic horses’ other qualities compare favorably to similar breeds worldwide, the qualities of Icelandic cattle do not.
-The Agricultural University of Iceland recently released a study saying that Swedish cows would produce more milk at a lower cost than the native breed and suggested that making the switch would benefit the economy.
+The Agricultural University of Iceland released a study saying that Swedish cows would produce more milk at a lower cost and suggested that making the switch would benefit the economy.

 Although the Icelandic population is not as connected to their cows as to their horses, there was still resistance to this idea.

-Iceland has been developing premium Angus beef, with Miðey Farm leading in quality production.
-For a taste of this local Angus beef, you can visit The Grillmarket in Reykjavik, where Miðey’s high-quality meat is featured in their dishes.
-Alongside their Angus beef options, the restaurant features other creative dishes made from locally sourced Icelandic ingredients, celebrating the country’s fresh, seasonal produce.
+Iceland has also been developing premium Angus beef.
+For a taste, you can visit The Grillmarket in Reykjavik, where high-quality meat is featured in their dishes.
+Alongside their Angus beef options, the restaurant features other creative dishes made from locally sourced ingredients.

 Non-Native Wildlife in Iceland

-None arrived naturally, either being brought over by humans or sneaking across on boats, but all have established themselves successfully, for better or worse.
+None arrived naturally, either being brought over by humans or sneaking across on boats.
+However, all have established themselves successfully, for better or worse.

 Reindeer in East Iceland

-About 3,000 reindeer now live in the country, concentrated in the East.
-The reindeer are most commonly found around Snaefell, on the higher ground throughout summer and in the warmer lowlands through winter.
-Still, they have been seen as far south as Jokulsarlon and as far north as Vopnafjordur.
+About 3,000 reindeer now live in the country.
+The reindeer in Iceland are most commonly found around Snaefell Mountain, on the higher ground throughout summer, and in the warmer lowlands through winter.
+They have also been seen as far south as Jokulsarlon Glacier Lagoon and as far north as the Vopnafjordur Fjord.

 Rodents and Mink in Iceland

 Throughout history, whenever humans discovered and settled new lands, they brought rodents with them, and Iceland is no exception.
-Along with wood and house mice, brown rats came over either with early settlers or later with trading ships and formed populations.
-The rats primarily live in populated areas, while the mice have spread all across the country.
+Along with wood and house mice, brown rats came over either with early settlers or later with trading ships.
+The rats primarily live in populated areas, while the mice have spread across the country.

 Iceland also has a population of wild mink that was established more recently.
 They were imported for fur farms throughout the early 20th century but escaped and became feral.
-They’re often spotted fishing in the waterways around Reykjavik and hunting for bird eggs along nesting cliffs and have become the bane of chicken farmers across the country.
+They’re often spotted fishing around Reykjavik and hunting for bird eggs and have become the bane of chicken farmers across the country.

 Native Wildlife in Iceland

-There’s a wealth of Iceland fauna in the country’s seas and skies, which draw visitors worldwide.
+There’s a wealth of Icelandic fauna in the country’s seas and skies, which draws visitors worldwide.
 It’s one of the best places to visit for bird watching, seal watching, and whale watching.

 Arctic Foxes of Iceland